LibraryResearch funder policies

 UKRI Open Access Policy

-The UKRI have released an updated Open Access policy that applies to UKRI-funded manuscripts submitted on or after 1 April 2022 and to UKRI-funded monographs, book chapters and edited collections published on or after 1 January 2024.
-This updated OA policy includes the Rights Retention Strategy (RRS), a free, Green OA-based route to Open Access.
+In August 2021, the UKRI released an updated Open Access policy that applies to UKRI-funded manuscripts submitted on or after 1 April 2022 and to UKRI-funded monographs, book chapters and edited collections published on or after 1 January 2024.
+This updated OA policy offers two routes to compliance: a Gold OA one based on APC payments and R&P agreements, and a Green OA one based on the Rights Retention Strategy (RRS), a free, immediate, Green OA-based route to Open Access.

 For Gold Open Access, i.e. making the paper OA on the journal website, the Library administers the annual block grant that UKRI have allocated the University of Strathclyde and is able to fund the Open Access publishing fees or APCs under certain circumstances (see the Funding Open Access webpage for more information).

-The recommended format for acknowledging a UKRI-funded project is "This work was supported by the xxxxx Research Council grant no. xxxxx".
+The recommended format of words for acknowledging a UKRI-funded project in a manuscript is "This work was supported by the xxxxx Research Council grant no. xxxxx".
 In order to access Gold OA funding please contact the open access team at openaccess@strath.ac.uk who will be able to further advise.

 For UKRI-funded outputs, a data statement should also be included on how the underlying research materials (such as datasets or software) can be accessed.
 Please contact the research data management (RDM) team at researchdataproject@strath.ac.uk for more information.